This story was originally published July 2018

-In the rapid rise career of Texans President Jamey Rootes readily admits to the critical role of relationships rather than the sheer self-reliance of individual wizardry.
+In his rapid rise career as Texans President, Jamey Rootes readily admits to the critical role of relationships rather than the sheer self-reliance of individual wizardry.

 Relationships nurtured and cemented by an indomitable verve and energy that have characterized his professional ascent.